2019. 19:30 minutes. In postproduction.

 In the traditional beliefs of some Central African societies, there is an ontological state between the living and the dead.
 This third time and place is inhabited by a category of spirits called the Sasha, those still remembered by the living.

-In 1972 the astronaut Charles Duke lands on the Moon on the Apollo XVI mission.
-He is in charge of taking photos of the lunar surface with a high-resolution camera, a Hasselblad 1000.
-The third day, at the end of his last moonwalk, Charles takes a very meaningful photograph: A picture of a picture he has taken with him to the Moon, his family portrait.
+On 21 April 1972 the astronaut Charles Duke landed on the Moon on the Apollo XVI.
+He was in charge of taking photos of the lunar surface with a high-resolution camera, a Hasselblad 1000.
+The third day, at the end of his last moonwalk, Charles takes a very meaningful photograph.